-Australia police: initial inquiries indicate 10 dead in overnight bus crash

-CANBERRA, Australia (AP) — Australia police said Monday that initial inquiries indicated 10 people had been killed in an overnight bus crash in New South Wales state.
+10 killed in Australia after wedding bus rolls, according to police and media reports

+CANBERRA, Australia (AP) — Ten people were killed in Australia when a bus carrying a group of about 40 returning wedding guests rolled overnight in the heart of wine country, according to police and media reports Monday.

 Police said 11 more people were injured in the accident and were taken to area hospitals by helicopter and by road.
 A further 18 passengers were uninjured.
-Police said they had responded to reports that a bus had rolled.

 The driver of the bus, a 58-year-old man, was taken to an area hospital under police guard for mandatory testing and assessment, police said in a statement.

-The accident happened just after 11:30 p.m. in the town of Greta.
+The accident happened just after 11:30 p.m. in foggy conditions at a roundabout on Wine Country Drive in the town of Greta.
 Police said they had established a crime scene at the site and had started an investigation into the cause of the crash.

-Australia media reported that it was a wedding bus.
+Australia media reported the guests had earlier attended a wedding at the Wandin Estate Winery.
+One guest told Seven News it had been a nice day and a fairytale wedding.

 Jay Suvaal, the mayor of nearby Cessnock, said the crash was “truly horrific.”

 “We are a major wedding and tourist destination in the Hunter Valley, and so there will be people from all over the state and the country that have been to these areas and have probably done similar things,” he told Network Nine.
 “I think it will send shock waves right through the broader community.”